syncfusion-content/blazor-docs/blazor/signature/getting-started.md

 * [Getting Started with Syncfusion Blazor for server side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/)
 * [Getting Started with Syncfusion Blazor for server side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

-N> You can also explore our [WinForms Signature example](https://blazor.syncfusion.com/demos/signature/default-functionalities?theme=bootstrap5) that shows you how to render and configure the Signature.
+N> You can also explore our [Blazor Signature example](https://blazor.syncfusion.com/demos/signature/default-functionalities?theme=bootstrap5) that shows you how to render and configure the Signature.